 1 – Enjoy the view from Dolores Mission Park

 I love skyline views and I love to combine a beautiful view with a relaxed activity.
-Dolores Mission Park in the Mission neighbourhood offers exactly that.
+Dolores Mission Park in the Mission neighborhood offers exactly that.
 The view on the skyline of San Francisco and even beyond is amazing and you can just sit there, sip your coffee and relax in the lawns under palm trees.
 Not only that, there are events like film nights, marches and festivals – most of them free!
 Find the program here.
 If you love skyline views too, this is a great place in San Francisco.

 2 – Walk Balmy Alley